pitworker/tartanGenerator/README.md

 ## Description

 Tartan Generator is a web app that generates symmetrical tartans based on color palettes of user-uploaded images.
+After a user uploads an image, raw pixel data is passed to a WebAssembly backend (compiled from Rust) that uses K-Means clustering to find K dominant colors.
+These colors, and their relative proportions are passed back to the frontend in order to draw the tartan.

+A production version of the app can be found [here](https://pitworker.github.io/tartanGenerator/).

 ## License